Skip to Main Navigation | Skip to Content

 I-70 and Missouri Hwy 13 - Exit 49

 Graduation announcements can be purchased from University Store.
 Information can be obtained by calling 660-543-4370 or 800-330-7698 or through the University Store in Elliott Union, Room 128.
-Jostens' representatives will be at University Store on March 11, 10 a.m. - 3 p.m. and April 1, 9 a.m. to 4 p.m.
-Inquiries via e-mail can be directed to firstname.lastname@example.org.
+Jostens' representatives will be at University Store on March 9th and 10th, 10 a.m. to 3 p.m. and April 6th and 7th, 9 a.m. to 4 p.m.
+Inquiries via e-mail can be directed to email@example.com.
 You may also visit the University Store Graduation FAQs web page.

 The Multipurpose Building (500 S Washington) will open for guests and participants 1 hour prior to the designated ceremony start times.
 Guests are encouraged to arrive at least 20 minutes before the start of the ceremony.
 Guest requiring special accommodations (wheelchairs, walkers, baby strollers, etc.) are encouraged to arrive earlier.
 Each ceremony lasts approximately 90 minutes.
 No tickets are required for guests.
 Candidates may invite as many guests as they would like to the ceremony.

-For additional help of information, please call our office at 660-543-4985 or by email at email@example.com.
+For additional help or information, please call our office at 660-543-4985 or by email at email@example.com.

-Diplomas will be mailed approximately 6 to 8 weeks after grades are available to the diploma address you have on file with your application in the Registrar's Office.
+Diplomas will be mailed approximately 6 to 8 weeks after grades are available to the diploma address you have on file with your application.
 The address you indicated must be good for that time frame.
 Diplomas will not be forwarded by the Post Office.
 This address is only used to mail your diploma.
-To make necessary changes contact the Office of the Registrar in Ward Edwards Building, Room 1000.
+Undergraduate students that need to make necessary changes contact the Office of the Registrar in Ward Edwards Building, Room 1000.
 Please specify the address is for your diploma.
 Diploma address changes cannot be taken by telephone.
 Inquiries via e-mail can be directed to firstname.lastname@example.org.
 If you update your local or primary mailing address, your diploma address will not be changed.
 Graduate students please visit the graduate office in Ward Edwards Building, Room 1800 or by email at email@example.com to make any necessary diploma address changes.

 If you move to an address other than the one on file in the Registrar's Office and fail to notify the Registrar's Office, we cannot guarantee you will receive your diploma.
 A fee is required before a duplicate diploma will be ordered.

 A great way to show your Central Missouri pride and to let the world know of your accomplishment is to frame your diploma.
 A variety of custom frames and mats are available from the University Store.
 UCM diplomas are printed on 8.5" by 11" paper and are in the portrait orientation.
-Prices start at just $39.88 for brass or silver finished frame.
+Prices start at just $41.88 for brass or silver finished frame.
 Shipping and handling charges apply to orders placed via the web or phone.
 Check the University Store web site for the complete assortment.

 The address of the Multipurpose Building is 500 South Washington Street, Warrensburg, MO 64093.